colin-gourlay/sundown-sessions/src/content/releases/h/happy-mondays/pills-n-thrills-and-bellyaches/index.md

 ---
 ## About

-Pills 'n' Thrills and Bellyaches is the third studio album by Manchester Madchester band Happy Mondays, released on Factory Records in 1990.
-It reached number four on the UK Albums Chart and is regarded as their masterpiece, combining the band's chaotic funk-rock with state-of-the-art house production from Paul Oakenfold and Steve Osborne.
+*Pills 'n' Thrills and Bellyaches* reached number four on the UK Albums Chart and is regarded as their masterpiece, combining the band's chaotic funk-rock with state-of-the-art house production from Paul Oakenfold and Steve Osborne.

 The album includes 'Step On' and 'Kinky Afro'.